 Overview: When Bart commits an extremely destructive prank, he is given Focusyn, a pill to help him concentrate in school.
 At first the results are impressive, and then Bart starts believing in a conspiracy involving spy satellites and major league baseball.

 Guess Who's Coming to Criticize Dinner?
-6.7
+(Episode 3) 6.7

 Air date: 1999-10-24